source-ag/assignment-software-engineering-v2/duplicate-repository.md

     git clone git@github.com:<your_username>/source-assignment-software-engineering.git
     ```

- 6. Add the reviewers as collaborators to your new repository: DandyDev, uzitovb, paula13
+ 6. Add the reviewers as collaborators to your new repository: DonDebonair, clickery-buttony, PruijtMeister